Visa policy of Chad: E-Visa

 In August 2019 Chad announced a plan to introduce an e-Visa.
 The Government plans to launch the system in September 2019.

 On 11 December 2024, the Chad e-Visa system was launched.

+Nationals of visa exempt countries cannot apply for an eVisa.
+Timatic is still not updated.

 Transit

 Transit without visa is allowed for travelers continuing their trip within 48 hours by the same or first connecting plane to a third country without leaving the airport.

-Admission restrictions
+United States

 On June 5, 2025, Chad has suspended visa issuances to U.S. citizens in response to Donald Trump's travel ban, current visas will still be honored until their expiration.

 Police registration

 Mandatory police registration is required for all nationalities within 72 hours of arrival.